teretzdev/meetme-discord-11/README.md

 ## Prerequisites
 - Node.js and npm should be installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).
 - RabbitMQ and MongoDB should be installed and running on your system.
+- Ensure you have access to an AI service for message processing.
 - Google Cloud account for OAuth credentials setup.

 ## Installation